-EPA WaterSense[®] has set maximum flow rates for sanitary fixtures.
-They are: 1.28 gallons per flush (gpf) for toilets, 0.5 gpf for urinals, 1.5 gallons per minute (gpm) for lavatory faucets, and 2.0 gpm for showerheads.
-There are two restrooms with toilets, urinals, and sinks.
-Faucet flow rates are at 0.5 gallons per minute (gpm) or lower.
-Toilets are rated at 2.5 gallons per flush (gpf) and urinals are rated at 1 gpf.
+The EPA WaterSense[®] program has set maximum flow rates for sanitary fixtures: 1.28 gallons per flush (gpf) for toilets, 0.5 gpf for urinals, 1.5 gallons per minute (gpm) for lavatory faucets, and 2.0 gpm for showerheads.
+There are a few restrooms with toilets, urinals, and sinks.
+Faucet flow rates are 2.2 gpm or higher.

-Comfort Station West Restroom Faucet
+Restroom Faucet